Medically reviewed by Drugs.com. Last updated on Jan 21, 2022.

 US BOXED WARNINGS:

--ENDOMETRIAL CANCER: This drug is an estrogen agonist/antagonist with tissue selective effects, and it has estrogen agonistic effects in the endometrium.
-There is an increased risk of endometrial cancer in a woman with a uterus who uses unopposed estrogens.
-Adding a progestin to estrogen therapy reduces the risk of endometrial hyperplasia, which may be a precursor to endometrial cancer.
+- ENDOMETRIAL CANCER: This drug is an estrogen agonist/antagonist with tissue selective effects; it has estrogen agonistic effects in the endometrium.
+There is a potential increased risk of endometrial cancer in a woman with a uterus who uses unopposed estrogens.
 Adequate diagnostic measures, including directed and random endometrial sampling when indicated, should be undertaken to rule out malignancy in postmenopausal women with undiagnosed persistent or recurring abnormal genital bleeding.

--CARDIOVASCULAR DISORDERS: There is a reported increased risk of stroke and deep vein thrombosis (DVT) in postmenopausal women (50 to 79 years of age) who received daily 0.625 mg of oral estrogen-alone therapy over 7.1 years as part of the Women's Health Initiative (WHI).
+- There is a reported increased risk of stroke and deep vein thrombosis (DVT) in postmenopausal women (50 to 79 years of age) who received daily oral conjugated estrogen 0.625 mg alone therapy over 7.1 years as part of the Women's Health Initiative (WHI).